-AUTO115N Advanced Automotive Electricity & Electronics 3 Credits
+AUTO115N Advanced Automotive Electricity & Electronics

-The course includes operating principles and troubleshooting of various systems, including charging systems, body computers, multiplexing, keyless entry, etc. On-board diagnostics related to these systems will be covered.
+This course includes operating principles and troubleshooting of various systems, body computers, multiplexing, keyless entry, etc. Testing of sensors, circuits and on-board diagnostics related to these systems will be covered.
 Prerequisite: AUTO113N.

-AUTO121N Automotive Service & Maintenance 4 Credits
+AUTO121N Automotive Service & Maintenance

-The study and development of skills in automotive maintenance and preventive maintenance procedures such as engine lubrication, exhaust systems, automatic and manual transmission service, cooling systems, front and rear differential service, tire rotation and balance, and state motor vehicle inspection procedures, engine drive belt and timing belt service, accessory installation and automotive welding fundamentals.
+The study and development of skills in automotive maintenance and preventive maintenance procedures such as engine lubrication, exhaust systems, cooling systems, tire rotation and balance, NH state motor vehicle inspection procedures, engine drive belt, thread repair and Oxy/acetylene torches.
 A student must earn a 'C' or better to achieve a passing grade in this course.
 This course contains a service learning opportunity.